MkDay/Post-Collection/Measure-Distance-Between-Two-Points-In-An-Image-Using-JavsScript-Post.md

 # Measure Distance Between Two Points In An Image Using JavsScript

-This is not about complex astronomy, but we all love the sky, right?
-Also, we like images of stars, nebulae, galaxies etc.
+It's not about complex astronomy, but we all love the sky, Right?
+Also, we like images of stars, nebulae, galaxies, etc.

-So that's why I came up with this idea, how about if we can measure the distance (only for fun) between two stars which appear in an image?
+So that's why I came up with this idea: what if we can measure the distance (only for fun) between two stars that appear in an image?

-Well, it might not be about the stars in an image but could be anything such as, two cities in the map, we can measure the distance between them with this simple **_beginner-friendly_** project.
+Well, It might not be about the stars in an image but could be anything such as two cities on the map, whichever we can measure the distance between them with this simple **_beginner-friendly_** project.

-In my opinion, this is a good project to practice basic knowledge of HTML, CSS and, JavaScript.
+In my opinion, it is a good idea to use this project to practice basic knowledge of HTML, CSS and, JavaScript.
 Most importantly, you don't want to use *HTML canvas* here.

-Okay, what does this project all about?
+Okay, what does this project do in the first place?

 There is an image of the *starry night sky* on the page, so the user can measure the distance between two or more stars that appear on the image by clicking on them.